So, you’re online like you’ve never been before.

 Your viewers/ listeners/readers.

 Which is why I start almost every blog post/email/message with the word ‘you’ in the first line.
-Consider for a second how this post opened: so all of a sudden you’re online like you’ve never been before.
+Consider for a second how this post opened: so, you’re online like you’ve never been before.

 Dissect that a little further: